 It was time to flip the vertical cubbies over (I had constructed them upside down for convenience):

-Next, I added some more pieces in between the sections.
+Next on the corner mudroom storage area, I added some more pieces in between the sections.
 These additional pieces served two purposes.

 First, they reinforced the cubbies even more.